jsconf/2013.jsconf.eu/_posts/2013-09-10-festivities.md

 * * *

 The next three ones are included for all JSConf EU attendees, but everyone else is invited.
-The parties are all-inclusive and we need to ask you to [register for a ticket](https://tito.io/jsconfeu/jsconf-eu-2013?release_id=ua2fijypje).
+The parties are all-inclusive and we need to ask you to [register for a ticket](https://tito.io/jsconfeu/jsconf-eu-2013?release_id=ua2fijypje) if you *do not* already have a conference ticket.
 It’s just 12€ incl.
 VAT for all parties (single party tickets aren’t available as they wouldn’t be any cheaper :).

 Bring your friends!